DFE-Digital/register-trainee-teachers/docs/fauapi.md

 ## Current status: pre-prod only

 We're currently only publishing to FauAPI **pre-prod**.
-The FauAPI platform has a known bug where `schemaUrl` is silently ignored, so the OpenAPI spec doesn't get attached automatically.
-Once platform bugs are resolved, we'll switch the workflow to target production.
+The OpenAPI spec is attached via `schema.documentContentValue` (base64-encoded YAML).
+Once we've verified this works in pre-prod, we'll switch the workflow to target production.

 ## How it works

 On every deploy to production, a GitHub Actions job (`update-fauapi-catalogue` in `build-and-deploy.yml`) runs `bin/generate_fauapi_manifest` to build the manifest JSON from `config/settings.yml` and the openapi yaml files in `public/openapi/`, then POSTs it to the fauapi platform API and publishes it.
+The current API version's OpenAPI spec is embedded in the import payload as base64-encoded YAML in `schema.documentContentValue`.
 Import is idempotent by `name` — repeat imports update rather than duplicate.

 The manifest is generated fresh in CI on every deploy — nothing to keep in sync manually.
 You can run the script locally to inspect the output: